FrontendMasters/react-enlightenment/what-is-react.md

 You should note how the `<MyOption>` component is used inside of the `<MySelect>` component and that both are created using JSX.

-## Passing Component Options Using React props
+## Passing Component Options Using React attributes/props

 Notice that the `<MyOption>` component is made up of one `<div>` containing the expression `{this.props.value}`.
 The `{}` brackets indicate to JSX that a JavaScript expression is being used.
 In other words, inside of `{}` you can write JavaScript.

 The `{}` brackets are used to gain access (i.e. `this.props.value`) to the properties or attributes passed by the `<MyOption>` component.
 In other words, when the `<MyOption>` component is rendered the `value` option, passed using an HTML-like attribute (i.e. `value="Volvo"`), will be placed into the `<div>`.
-These HTML looking attributes are consider React props.
+These HTML looking attributes are consider React attributes/props.
 React uses them to pass stateless/immutable options into components.
-In this case we are simply passing the value prop to the `<MyOption>` component.
+In this case we are simply passing the `value` prop to the `<MyOption>` component.
+Not unlike how an argument is passed to a JavaScript function.

 ## Rendering a component to the Virtual DOM, then HTML DOM

 At this point our JavaScript only defines two React Components.
 We have yet to actually render these components to the Virtual DOM and thus to the HTML DOM.

 Before we do that I'd like to mention that up to this point all we have done is define two React components using JavaScript.
 In theory, the JavaScript we have so far is just the definition of a UI component.
-It does strictly have to go into a DOM or even a Virtual DOM.
+It doesn't strictly have to go into a DOM, or even a Virtual DOM.
 This same definition, in theory, could also be used to render this component to a [native mobile platform](https://github.com/facebook/react-native) or an [HTML canvas](https://github.com/Flipboard/react-canvas).
 But we're not going to do that, even though one could do that.
 Just be aware that React is a pattern for organizing a UI that can transcend the DOM, front-end applications, and [even the web platform](https://facebook.github.io/react/docs/top-level-api.html#reactdomserver).

 Let's now render the `<MySelect>` component to the virtual DOM which in turn will render it to the actual DOM inside of an HTML page.

 In the JavaScript below notice I added a call to the `ReactDOM.render()` function on the last line.
-Here I am passing the `ReactDOM.render()`  function the component we want to render (i.e. `<MySelect>`) and a reference to the HTML element already in the DOM (i.e. `<div id="app"></div>`) where I want to render my React `<MySelect>` component.
+Here I am passing the `ReactDOM.render()`  function the component we want to render (i.e. `<MySelect>`) and a reference to the HTML element already in the HTML DOM (i.e. `<div id="app"></div>`) where I want to render my React `<MySelect>` component.
 Click on the "Result" tab and you will see our custom React `<MySelect>` component rendered to the HTML DOM.

 [source code](https://jsfiddle.net/zp86ez31/#tabs=js,result,html,resources)

 Hold up, you might be thinking.
 We haven't actually re-created a `<select>` at all.
 All we have done is create a static/stateless list of text.
 We'll fix that next.

-Before I move on I want to point out that no implicit DOM interactions we're written to get the `<MyOption>` component into the real DOM.
+Before I move on I want to point out that no implicit DOM interactions we're written to get the `<MySelect>` component into the real DOM.
 In other words, no jQuery code was invoke during the creation of this component.
 The dealings with the actual DOM have all been abstracted by the React virtual DOM.

 ## Using React state